Roscosmos: New piloted spacecraft

+One of Roscosmos's projects that was widely covered in the media in 2005 was Kliper, a small lifting body reusable spacecraft.
+While Roscosmos had reached out to ESA and JAXA as well as others to share development costs of the project, it also stated that it will go forward with the project even without the support of other space agencies.
+This statement was backed by the approval of its budget for 2006–2015, which includes the necessary funding of Kliper.
+However, the Kliper program was cancelled in July 2006, and has been replaced by the new Prospective Piloted Transport System.
+(Orel) project.
+As of August 2023, the first uncrewed and crewed test flights of Orel spacecraft are expected to occur in 2028.

 Launch control

 The Russian Space Forces is the military counterpart of the Roscosmos with similar mission objectives as of the United States Space Force.
 The Russian branch was formed after the merging of the space components of the Russian Air Force and the Aerospace Defense Forces (VKO) in 2015.
 The Space Forces controls Russia's Plesetsk Cosmodrome launch facility.
 Roscosmos and the Space Forces share control of the Baikonur Cosmodrome, where Roscosmos reimburses the VKO for the wages of many of the flight controllers during civilian launches.
 Roscosmos and the Space Forces also share control of the Yuri Gagarin Cosmonaut Training Center.
 It has been announced that Russia is to build another spaceport in Tsiolkovsky, Amur Oblast.
-The Vostochny Cosmodrome is scheduled to be finished by 2018.
+The Vostochny Cosmodrome was scheduled to be finished by 2018 having launched its first rocket in 2016.

 Subsidiaries

 As of 2017, Roscosmos had the following subsidiaries: